saraabasel/udagram/README.md

 Backend EB link: http://udagram-api-dev.us-east-1.elasticbeanstalk.com Database Endpoint: udagram.cy8qz5z5q2cj.us-east-1.rds.amazonaws.com

-All the requested screenshots are existing in Documentation folder
 ### **You can use you own project completed in previous courses or use the provided Udagram app for completing this final project.**

 ---